Areas of expertise

 Dr. Liebman is director of the Cerebrovascular Division at Drexel Neurosciences Institute (DNI) and is an associate professor in the Department of Neurosurgery at Drexel University College of Medicine.

-He is the director of neurosurgical care for Global Neurosciences Institute (GNI).
+He is the chief, Division of Neuro Critical Care and vice president for Global Neurosciences Institute (GNI).

 Dr. Liebman was director of cerebrovascular neurosurgery for the Department of Neurosciences at Seton Hall University.